NiklasBille/Thesis/3DInfomax/README.md

 Sometimes errors regrading torch shapes can occur.
 Reinstalling ogb==1.3.3 has fixed this issue for me.

+ogb is funky: if you get a weird error related to this library try doing the following:

+    pip uninstall ogb
+    pip install ogb
+    pip install ogb==1.3.3

 ## Changes made to original repo
 Since the original paper is from 2022, a few changes was needed to find a set of dependency versions that all can collaborate.